Dan J. Stein: Psychiatry writings

-Together with his doctoral student, Helena Thornton, Stein initiated work on the neuropsychology of Urbach-Wiethe disease (UWD).
+Urbach-Wiethe disease (UWD) is a rare genetic disorder characterized by early damage to the basolateral amygdala.
+Perhaps more than 50% of the world's population of UWD live in South Africa, and together with his doctoral student, Helena Thornton, Stein initiated work on the neuropsychology of UWD.
 Jack van Honk subsequently led a range of work on this condition.
-His investigations have shed important light on the specific contribution of the basolateral amygdala (BLA) to a range of cognitive-affective processes.
+These investigations have shed important light on the specific contribution of the basolateral amygdala (BLA) to a range of cognitive-affective processes.
 For example, the BLA adaptively regulates escape behavior from imminent threat, a mechanism that is evolutionary conserved across rodents and humans.
 Furthermore, the human BLA is essential for instrumental behaviors in social-economic interactions.

-Stein has led or contributed to trials on anxiety and related disorders, including generalized anxiety disorder, obsessive-compulsive disorder, panic disorder, posttraumatic stress disorder, social anxiety disorder, and trichotillomania.
-He has also led or contributed to systematic reviews of such work, including a number of reviews for the Cochrane Collaboration.
-In the context of the low-middle income world, where there are limited numbers of psychiatrists and psychologists, it has been suggested that task-sharing approaches may be particularly relevant, and Stein has contributed to a number of trials of such interventions.
+Stein has participated in a range of clinical trials, including work on both pharmacotherapy andpsychotherapy.
+First, Stein has led or contributed to trials on anxiety and related disorders, including generalized anxiety disorder, obsessive-compulsive disorder, panic disorder, post-traumatic stress disorder, social anxiety disorder, and trichotillomania.
+Second, Stein has led or contributed to a range of systematic reviews of such work, including a number of reviews for the Cochrane Collaboration, a key consortium in evidence-based health care.
+Third, in the context of the low-middle income world, where there are limited numbers of psychiatrists and psychologists, it has been suggested that task-sharing approaches may be particularly relevant, and Stein has contributed to a number of trials of such interventions.

-Stein undertook the first nationally representative survey of mental disorders in an African country.
-Additionally, he has led several cross-national publications of the World Mental Health Surveys.
+The development of the 3rd edition of the Diagnostic and Statistical Manual of Mental Disorders allowed the development of structured diagnostic interviews which could be used in epidemiological studies of psychiatric disorders.
+Ronald Kessler played a key role in leading such work, and is Principal Investigator of the World Mental Health Surveys.
+In collaboration with Kessler, David Williams, and others, Stein undertook the first nationally representative survey of mental disorders in an African country.
+Additionally, he has led several cross-national publications of the World Mental Health Surveys, and contributed to a number of publications of the Global Burden of Disease Consortium.

 The Drakenstein Child Health Study is a birth cohort study led by Heather Zar, and allows integrated investigation of the biological, psychological, and social determinants of health.
-Stein led work on the psychosocial aspects of the Study, and his team contributed findings on the relationship between maternal posttraumatic stress disorder and infant outcomes, on the association of maternal exposure to alcohol with infant brain imaging, and on the impact of maternal HIV status on infant neurodevelopment.
+Stein led work on the psychosocial aspects of the Study, and his team contributed findings on the relationship between maternal post-traumatic stress disorder and infant outcomes, on the association of maternal exposure to alcohol with infant brain imaging, and on the impact of maternal HIV status on infant neurodevelopment.
+Work, such as that on how prenatal exposure tomaternal psychological distress induces neuronal, immunological and behavioral abnormalities inaffected offspring, exemplifies a multidisciplinary approach that integrates a range of different risk and resilience variables, and that delineates relevant underlying mechanisms.